Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 ## Chapter 14: To Freeze or to Pickle?

-- Ending Aging by Aubrey de Grey.
-- Over history, death has been repeatedly redefined based on current medical knowledge.
+- Over the course of history, death has been repeatedly redefined based on current medical knowledge.
 - It used to be that death was when breathing didn’t occur and when the heart stopped beating.
 - In the present, it’s when the brain and brainstem are destroyed or inactive.
 - In the future, death will be defined by the destruction of the connectome.